 Mr.Naidu appearing for petitioner submits that although, the petition assails an order and direction on a preliminary issue, it is maintainable and should be entertained by this Court.
-He submits that an exception will have to be made and the petitioner permitted to invoke writ jurisdiction, because, maintainability ₽Ð the application before Commissioner is an issue which goes to the root of the matter, If а finding is rendered on maintainability either way, whole proceedings would come to an end.
-He submits that the basic undisputed factual that the deceased was an employee position is recruited against a permanent vacancy and post by the petitioner.
+He submits that an exception will have to be made and the petitioner permitted to invoke writ jurisdiction, because, maintainability the application before Commissioner is an issue which goes to the root of the matter.
+If' finding is rendered on maintainability either way, whole proceedings would come to an end. submits that the basic undisputed that the deceased was an employee position is recruited against a permanent vacancy and post by the petitioner.
 His employment is not disputed.
 The incident, viz., fire in the factory is also disputed.
-That some of the employees, not including the deceased was injured in the said accident / and later succumbed to the injuries is álsó/ not disputed.
-However, the coverage of the workman concerned under the ESI Act would attract the bar under section 53 thereof and no claim can be made by the dependents under the Workmen's Compensation Act, 1923 (Compensation Act for short). submits that section 53 He is an He submits that further factual absolute bar. position is also undisputed inasmuch as even if the Corporation would dispute that workman was not covered, documents produced from the custody, of the ESI Corporation and exhibited during the course of trial on the preliminary issue, would indicate that the Corporation had collected sums in respect from the petitioner employer of employees covered by the scheme which included the deceased. was allotted registration He He submits that that inadvertently wrong number. mentioned during number was the course of proceedings. (\That apart, the finding of 9th Court (Commissioner) to the effect Labour that the employee has been covered after the death is not an answer to the plea raised by the petitioner.
-He submits that even if the employee is sought to be covered after his death, all that would happen is that ESI Corporation would be at liberty to recover all contributions in respect of such an employee in accordance with law.
-That would not mean that the bar under section 53 cannot operate.
-He submits that the words "an insured person or his dependents" in section -53 are crucial.
-The Commissioner has overlooked the That apart, the provisions of ESI Act and same. particularly section 53 feN for more consideration of Supreme Court in the case of M/s.Bharaqgath Engineering and R.Ranganayaki & (Civil Appeal No.8623 of 2002 decided Anr. on 2002)(.)
-The Supreme 20th December Court has considered identical objections and has held that in the teeth of the clear provisions, the deceased employee was clearly an insured person as defined in the ESI Act and when he suffered an injury, / then, / the bar of section 53 would Consequently, proceedings for Workmen's operate.
+That some of the employees, including_the deceased was injured in the said accident / and later succumbed to the injuries is not disputed.
+However, the coverage of the workman concerned under the ESI Act would attract the bar under section 53 thereof and no claim can be made by the dependents under the Workmen's Compensation Act, 1923 (Compensation Act short). submits that section 53 Не He submits that further factual absolute bar. position is also undisputed inasmuch as even if a the Corporation would dispute that workman not covered, documents produced from the custody, of the ESI Corporation and exhibited during (course of trial on the preliminary issue, would indicate that the Corporation had collected sums in respect the petitioner employer employees covered by the scheme which included the deceased. was allotted registration Не He submits that that inadvertently wrong mentioned during number was the course proceedings. (\That apart, the finding of Court (Commissioner) to the effect Labour the employee has been covered after the death is not an answer to the plea raised by the petitioner.
+He submits that even if the employee is sought to be covered after his death, all that would happen is that ESI Corporation would be at liberty to recover all contributions in respect of such an employee in accordance with law. would not mean that the bar under section cannot operate.
+He submits that the words insured person or his dependents" in section are crucial.
+The Commissioner has overlooked the That apart, the provisions of ESI Act and particularly section 53 feN for more consideration of Supreme Court in the case M/s.Bharaqgath Engineering and R.Ranganayaki (Civil Appeal No.8623 of 2002 decided Anr.
+2002)(.)
+The Supreme 20th December Court considered identical objections and has held that teeth of the clear provisions, deceased emp1oyee was clearly an insured person as defined in the ESI Act and when he suffered an injury, / then, / the bar of section 53 would Consequently, proceedings for Workmen's operate.
 Compensation would stand excluded statutorily.